balancednetwork/balanced-java-contracts/deployment.md

 ## Configuration Steps

 After the contract is deployed, a json file such as `addresses-BERLIN-2022-05-31-21-22.json` is created in the `.deployment` folder.
 The received filename should be added to `contractAddressFile` parameter of `executeBalancedActions` in `build.gradle`.
+First run the configuration with `actions-sample.json` and in order to create BALN markets change actionFile to `create-markets.json`.
 The resulting action then should be as follows:

 ```gradle
 executeBalancedActions {